 The Government Performance and Results Act Modernization Act (GPRAMA) of 2010 requires Treasury and other federal agencies to formally monitor and review organizational performance through strategic reviews, the annual performance plan, and the annual performance report.
 Treasury publishes its annual performance plan and report as a part of its congressional budget justification, which includes the high-level results from its internal strategic reviews.

 Treasury’s key budget and performance reports provide Congress, the President, and the American people detailed information about Treasury's stewardship over its financial resources and progress in reaching its goals.
 Key budget and performance documents are:

-The Congressional Justification of Appropriations (CJ) reflects the President’s Budget request for the Department of the Treasury, and is prepared in accordance with OMB Circular A-11.
-The CJ includes agency priorities, requested budget levels and performance plans (in accordance with the Government Performance and Results Act).
-The Budget-in-Brief (BIB) is a summary of that document.
+The Congressional Justification of Appropriations (CJ) reflects the President’s Budget request for the Department of the Treasury and is prepared in accordance with OMB Circular A-11.
+The CJ includes agency priorities, requested budget levels, and performance plans and reports (in accordance with GPRAMA).

 Summary of Capital Investments

 For information about the President's Budget for Fiscal Year 2017, please visit the Office of Management and Budget's webpage.